menaveenshankar/git-coco/README.md

 then this script will definitely calm your nerves.
 A simple git hook (in python3) to easily add co-authors to a commit message.
 It gets triggered automatically as soon as you hit ```git-coco```. **coco** is short for "**co**mmit **co**authors".

-To get started, all you need is a linux or mac computer with `bash` support.

 Main features (TL; DR)-
 * ```git-coco``` instead of ```git commit```
 * Supports **Autcomplete** (keys - TAB, ↑, ↓) which enables you to remember other